KawaShubh/Facial_Recognition_usingML/README.md

  all the code is given in the notebook

 We implemented the model on a raspberry pi (3B)
-Set up your Raspberry pi and import the model file(.pkl) and the Rpi_code notebook to Raspberry pi Run the code to get live detection
+* Set up your Raspberry pi
+* import the model file(.pkl) and the Rpi_code notebook to Raspberry pi
+* Run the code to get live detection

 Thank you